 Julius, aged 15, Örebro

 One in every ten girls and boys in the second year of upper secondary school state that alcohol has resulted in having sex that they later regretted.
 And it’s by no means unknown for young people to be subjected to sexual harassment and assault when they’re drunk, either.

 As an adult, it’s important to talk to your child about the importance of only having sex when you, yourself, really want it, that it’s never OK to nag someone into having sex, and that there are no excuses whatsoever for sexually harassing or assaulting someone.
 Show your teenager that you’re there for them and encourage them to speak up if something doesn’t feel right.

 The fact that a conversation about this can feel difficult and uncomfortable must never stand in the way of the support you can give your child.

 Pornography has become an easily accessible and major part of many teenagers’ lives.
 The porn young people watch nowadays is often one-sided and emotionally disengaged.
 The content that young people encounter is crude, aggressive, and degrading.

 The negative effects on young people of watching porn are numerous, ranging from performance anxiety and an impact on body image to physical harm.
 Young people who watch a lot of porn also drink more alcohol than young people who don’t.

 It’s important that you, as an adult, talk to your child about how the porn that they’re seeing porn does not reflect the reality of intimacy and sexual relationships.
 Try to nuance the picture that porn paints and highlight the risks.
-You’ll find tips on suggested reading and support at the back of this book.
+You’ll find tips on suggested reading and support here.